aki-cat/netherknight/README.md

-# Everknight 2
+# Netherknight

-A remake of Everknight, with more mechanics, better sprites, and maybe even more!
+A dungeon crawler based on Everknight, with more mechanics, better sprites, and maybe even more!